denizyuret/dlib/README.md

 flags with -D compiler options if you don't have, or don't want these
 features:

 	_NO_POPEN	Do not use pipes in File I/O.
 	_NO_GETLINE	Do not use GNU getline.
 	_NO_PROC	Do not use the proc filesystem for memory reporting.
 	_NO_MUSABLE	Do not use GNU malloc_usable_size for memory reporting.
 	NDEBUG		Turn off debug output and assert checks.

-2. ERROR REPORTING
+2. Error reporting
 ------------------

 msg writes runtime and memory info, a formatted string, and any system